MrHedmad/kerblam/README.md

 ## Documentation
 The full Kerblam! documentation is online at [kerblam.dev 🚀](https://kerblam.dev).
 Please take a look there for more information on what Kerblam! can do.

-For example, you might find [the tutorial](https://kerblam.dev/quickstart.html) interesting.
+You might find [the tutorial](https://kerblam.dev/quickstart.html) interesting.

 ## Installation